-During the period, we completed the acquisitions of Quality Door and Hanson Truss for an aggregate purchase price of approximately \$59.0 million.
+During the period, Through June 30, 2024, we have completed the acquisitions of Quality Door, and Hanson Truss, RPM, Schoeneman and TRSMI for an aggregate purchase price of approximately \$59.0 million. \$132.9 million, net of cash acquired.
 These acquisitions further expand our market footprint and provide additional operations in our value-add product categories.
 These transactions are described in further detail in Note 2 to these condensed consolidated financial statements included in Item 1 of this quarterly report on Form 10-Q.